vergentos/vergentos/src/data/case-study/greenVolt-renewable-energy-analytics.md

   userImage: '/images/ns-avatar-5.png'
   userRole: 'Sustainability Director, GreenVolt'
   reviewText: 'By using AI analytics, we’ve optimized renewable output and cut maintenance costs dramatically.
 Our energy production is now cleaner, more predictable, and cost-efficient.'
+result: Increased renewable energy utilization by 35% and reduced downtime by 40%
 ---

 - **Company**: GreenVolt